joshri/funky-simon/README.md

 ### Bugs:
 - Animations/audio can sometimes be out of sync due to the browser loading speed(?)
 - the way rhythm checker increments each beat is based on player input, which can lead to an early or late trigger over time that is unfair
+- the late indicator waits to check for player input, so you can actually just wait forever and softlock the game.
+It should be able to check once 500 milliseconds have past to trigger late cue.

 ### Fixes/Plans:
-- Balance audio levels in-game across the board.
+- Balance audio levels in-game across the board - especially 'yeah' and 'hot' are too low
-- Double-time mode starting at round five
+- Double-time mode for difficulty?
 - Better styling on soundboard, and add more clips?
 - soundboard clips should be able to cut themselves off to play again.
 - Refactor animations and audio into a massive object called Style to make actual game code easier to read.
+- title screen animation + resetting background pulse animation/adding new one to fit with music.

 If you haven't listened to the lyrics to Funky Simon...just skip ahead in the song and enjoy.